 You have the right to lodge a complaint and can contact us via email at firstname.lastname@example.org or write to us at 5 St Margarets, Twickenham, TW1 2LN, London, UK.
 You also have the right to make a complaint to your local supervisory authority which is the Information Commissioner’s Office in the UK and you can find out their current contact details on their website.

 6. Legal conditions for using your personal data

 Here we explain why and when we have the legal right to use your data in certain ways.

 6.1 Where using your data is in our legitimate interests

-We are allowed to use your personal data where it is in our interests to do so, and those interests aren’t outweighed by any potential prejudice to you.
+We are allowed to use your personal data where it is in our interests to do so, and those interests aren’t overridden by your data protection & privacy interests.